Report an Error

 NVIDIA Quadro4 500 XGL

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro4 500 XGL does not require any additional power connector, its power draw is not exactly known.
 Quadro4 500 XGL is connected to the rest of the system using an AGP 4x interface.
 The card measures 168 mm in length, and features a single-slot cooling solution.

 ||Feb 19th, 2002